ryukau/VSTPlugins/docs/manual/SyncSawSynth/SyncSawSynth_en.md

 - `/Users/$USERNAME/Library/Audio/Plug-ins/VST3/` for macOS.

 DAW may provides additional VST3 directory.
 For more information, please refer to the manual of the DAW.

+### Presets
+Extract preset zip, then place preset directory to the OS specific path:

+- Windows : `/Users/$USERNAME/Documents/VST3 Presets/Uhhyou`
+- Linux : `$HOME/.vst3/presets/Uhhyou`
+- macOS : `/Users/$USERNAME/Library/Audio/Presets/Uhhyou`

+Preset directory name must be the same as the plugin.
+Make `Uhhyou` directory if it does not exist.

 ### Linux Specific
 On Ubuntu 18.0.4, those packages are required.